Lexington

 Registration is $20 for the full year and includes the cost of the book.
 If you have any questions about registration or need financial assistance, reach out to Grace Choi (Women's Group Coordinator).

-There is a Women's Group that meets on Wednesday mornings at Wilmington or Watertown, using the same teaching material.
+There are Women's Groups that meet on Wednesday mornings in Wilmington and Watertown, using the same teaching material.
 The Wilmington group meets at 9:30am and the Watertown group meets at 10:30am.
-For inquiries about the Wilmington group, contact Kristina Frizzell; for the Watertown group, reach out to Christine Mueller or Susan Park.
+To join either group, you can use the same registration button below; for questions about the Wilmington group, contact Kristina Frizzell; for questions about the Watertown group, reach out to Christine Mueller or Susan Park.

 Registration